bjmyers/prtp/docs/sources.rst

 A CircularBeam is a Source which generates photons in a circle, all of the photons have the same direction.
 In addition to num, z, wave, and order, CircularBeam takes the following arguments:

 * rad - The radius of the circular beam, defaults to 1 mm.
-   * rad must be in units of length, see the section on astropy units
+   * rad must be in units of length, see the section on :ref:`Astropy Units <units-top>`

 Example: